Best CRM for Small Business

 What type of customer support is available?

-Even if your software is easy to use, there will be times when you just want to pick up the phone (or keyboard) and speak to someone in real-time.
-The best CRM for SMEs will therefore have a strong support team.
-Think about whether online help is sufficient or if you would rather have the option of receiving support over the phone.
-Also, consider the operating hours of the customer success team—a CRM provider with a team based in the U.S. and support hours that match won’t be ideal for a company in the U.K.
+Even if your software is easy to use, there will be times when you just want to pick up the phone (or keyboard) and speak to someone in real time.
+For those moments, the best CRM for SMBs will have a strong support team.
+Think about whether online help is sufficient or if you would rather receive support over the phone.
+Also, consider the operating hours of the customer success team—a CRM provider with a team based in the US and support hours that match won’t be ideal for a company in the UK.

 Is the CRM cloud-based or self-hosted?

-Cloud-based CRMs are generally more economical and flexible for small businesses compared to on-premise solutions.
-These solutions are pay-as-you-go which typically means a far lower upfront investment.
+Cloud-based CRMs are generally more economical and flexible for small businesses than on-premise solutions.
+These systems are pay-as-you-go, which typically means a far lower upfront investment.
 As they are provided by third parties, you don’t have to hire an IT team to manage the product and ensure it works.
 Instead, the company that provides the software will keep everything running and provide tech support.

 How will the CRM complement your existing workflow?

 CRM systems typically work with many different tools.
-Ensure the one you choose integrates with the software that is most important to your workflow.
-Common integrations include email clients, Google/G-Suite services such as Gmail, Microsoft Outlook, social media, and eCommerce.
+Ensure the one you choose integrates with the essential software in your workflow.
+Common integrations include email clients, Google/G-Suite services such as Gmail, Microsoft Outlook, social media, and e-commerce.

-If you plan to grow your business, consider whether the CRM will grow with you and what the costs associated with this will be.
-Some CRMs charge you depending on how many customers and contacts you have which can leave you with a hefty bill as you attract more clients.
+If you plan to grow your business, consider whether the CRM will grow with you and what the associated costs will be.
+For example, some CRMs charge you depending on how many customers and contacts you have.
+This can leave you with a hefty bill as you attract more clients.
 Also, consider how many employees can use the CRM.
-Some CRMs have limits on the number of people that can use them, while others have a minimum number of users that you need to pay for.
+Some CRMs limit the number of people that can use them, while others have a minimum number of users you need to pay for.